Merlin-Willner/TruthOrDare/README.md

 - The Google login, the logic behind the login and the Design of the folders are mostly copied from fireship or the official docs.

-## Lastly lets quickly go over some of the files what they do and where they come from:
+## Lastly lets quickly go over some of the files, what they do and where they come from:

 #### main.dart:
    - Entry point of my application